Primary kit features:

 A 30x40 two-stall horse barn is a great alternative to the traditional wooden pole barn.
 The 1,200 square feet of column-free floor space provides enough room for two large 14x14 horse stalls and a 12x14 tack & feed storage room.
 Consider adding a lean to on the stable side of the building for a run-in shed.Designs & Layouts

-A 30x40 metal building gives you 1200 square feet of space to customize according to your needs.
+A 30x40 dog kennel building gives you 1200 square feet of space to customize according to your needs.
 It's the perfect size for small doggy daycare businesses, rescue shelters, or dog boarding facilities that can accommodate up to 16 dogs.
-View our sample 30x40 plans and layouts for inspiration.Designs & Layouts
+View our sample 30x40 building plans and layouts for inspiration.Designs & Layouts

 The Construction Process

 How do you build a 30x40 metal building?

 With a 30x40 building kit, you get all the necessary components to construct a precision-engineered, commercial-grade structure in as little as 3-4 days.
 You have the choice to DIY erect the structure or hire a local crew to undertake the construction.
 This section provides an overview of the planning, design, and construction process with links to articles for more in-depth coverage.

 Step 1: Planning

 Planning a 30x40 building construction project.

 When considering a pre-engineered building for your home, business, or farm, you must be aware of all aspects of the construction process.
 From planning to execution, we'll guide you through everything you need to know to make your project successful.

 What will you use your new structure for, and what are your storage requirements?
 The first step is to take a complete inventory of what will be stored in the new structure and ensure it will fit in the 1,200 sq ft.

 Decide on a Budget